microsoft/dotnet/releases/net471/KnownIssues/521954 - BCL CultureAwareComparer with ignore casing on serialized on previous versions of .NET do not correctly deserialize on .NET 4.7.1.md

 ## Workarounds

 Ensure that both serialization and deserialization occurs on systems running a version of the .NET Framework starting with 4.7.1.

+We are actively working on a patch to address this issue and we will update this document with a link to it once it becomes available.